 The Senior Executive Service is governed by one distinct personnel system in which the same executive qualifications are required for all members.
 Applicants to SES positions must demonstrate that they possess Executive Core Qualifications.
 Executive Core Qualifications are required for entry to the SES and are used in selection, performance management, and leadership development for Homeland Security’s executive positions.

-This program helps high potential leaders to advance their executive capabilities, in order to play a critical role in securing our nation in the areas of counterterrorism, border security, immigration, and preparedness, response and recovery by becoming a leader in Homeland Security’s SES civilian workforce.
+One of the ways DHS develops a supportive culture of continuous learning is through the Senior Executive Service Candidate Development Program.
+This program helps high potential leaders advance their executive capabilities, in order to play a critical role in securing our Nation in the areas of counterterrorism, border security, immigration, and preparedness, response and recovery.

 The Senior Executive Service Candidate Development Program is a rigorous, long-term program which includes: